Malta’s Cliffs: Hike from Ras id-Dawwara to Miġra l-Ferħa

 How Did I Discover this Hike?

-It was totally by chance that I found this fantastic hike.
+It was totally by chance that I found this fantastic hike along Malta’s cliffs.
 It was several years ago when I followed an online trekking guide.
 I was not too fond of the route because we had to walk along the road.
 Many cars and trucks passed by, and it was noisy and polluted.
-Then I spotted a path going towards the sea.
-Tempted, I followed it and soon found a gorgeous, serene chapel.
-I was amazed by the views and how peaceful it was.

-Medieval Chapel
+Medieval Mtahleb Chapel

 The View of Terraced Hills

-It was a breathtaking sight!
 I was excited to have discovered such a hidden gem in Malta.
 It’s funny because even my Maltese friends haven’t been here.
 There’s something special about this hike, and I can’t wait to share it with you.

 What Should You Know Before Hiking?